 Day 9: Leh to Tso Moriri (Karzok)

-The road till Sumdo will be a mix of good and bad but after Sumdo, it is just a dirt trail for last 50 odd kilometers.
+The road till Sumdo will be a mix of good and bad but after Sumdo, it is just a dirt trail for the last 50 odd kilometers.
 Reach Karzok by evening and spend some time at the banks of beautiful Tso Moriri.
 For more details on this route, take a look at How to Plan a Road Trip from Leh to Tso Moriri.

 Day 10: Karzok to Pang / Sarchu

-Depending on what time you started from Karzok, you can chose either to stay at Pang or Sarchu.
+Depending on the time you started from Karzok, you can choose either to stay at Pang or Sarchu.
 If you started by say 9-10 AM, you can comfortably make it to Pang by 4-5 PM.

 Day 11: Pang/ Sarchu to Manali

-If you stayed at Pang and intend to reach Manali today before dark, you must start your journey by first light of the day.
-It will be cold like hell and if you are on a motorcycle, first couple hours of the journey will be tough so early in the day.
+If you stayed at Pang and intend to reach Manali before dark, you must start your journey by the first light of the day.
+It will be very cold and if you are on a motorcycle, the first couple hours of the journey will be tough so early in the day.

 Return via Srinagar